Political censorship

-Political censorship exists when a government attempts to conceal, fake, distort, or falsify information that its citizens receive by suppressing or crowding out political news that the public might receive through news outlets.
-In the absence of neutral and objective information, people will be unable to dissent with the government or political party in charge.
+Political censorship is the censorship of political opinions in violation of freedom of speech, freedom of the press or freedom of assembly.
+Governments can attempt to conceal, fake, distort, or falsify information that its citizens receive by suppressing or crowding out political news that the public might receive through news outlets.
+In the absence of neutral and objective information, people will be prevented to dissent against the government or political party in charge.
+The government can enforce media bias to spread the story that the ruling authorities want people to believe.
+At times this involves bribery, defamation, imprisonment, and even assassination.
 The term also extends to the systematic suppression of views that are contrary to those of the government in power.
-The government often possesses the power of the army and the secret police, to enforce the compliance of journalists with the will of the authorities to spread the story that the ruling authorities want people to believe.
-At times this involves bribery, defamation, imprisonment, and even assassination.

-The word censorship comes from the Latin word censor, the job of two Romans whose duty was to supervise public behaviour and morals, hence 'censoring' the way people acted.

-Journalist prison census

-According to the 2015 prison census by the Committee to Protect Journalists, the world's biggest jailers of journalists are: